 Researchers led by Ronald Breslow (whose names also makes an appearance in Szostak’s presentation) of Columbia University suggested that it was in fact the material that was left behind in the solution during the crystallisation event that was the source of the homochirality and went on to show this was indeed the case for the amino acid phenylalanine.
 While the crystal contained a racemic mixture of the amino acid, the aqueous phase became enriched with the enantiomer that initially showed a slight statistical excess.
-Furthermore, Breslow and colleagues showed that a chiral excess of about 1 per cent can be amplified to about 90 per cent after just two successive rounds of crystallisation.
+Furthermore, Breslow et al showed that a chiral excess of about 1 per cent can be amplified to about 90 per cent after just two successive rounds of crystallisation.
 They envision a scenario on the early Earth, where carbonaceous chondrites might have seeded the oceans with amino acids.
 Tides would then wash these amino acids onto ancient beaches and, after evaporation, crystals would form and a slight chiral excess of the other enantiomer.
 This, they claim, would have slowly caused the build up of one enantiomer over the other, leading the way to homochirality.

 Reference:Science Daily, Meteorites Delivered the Seeds of Earth’s Left-Hand Life, Experts Argue, (April 7 2008).